llm-edge/hal-9100/CONTRIBUTING.md

 ### Infra

-* Postgres for all the cold data (e.g. LLM's hippocampus & neocortex)
+* Postgres for all the cold data (retrieval, functions, assistants, etc.)
-* Redis for all the hot data (e.g. LLM's prefrontal cortex)
+* Redis for all the hot data (atm only queuing runs, next could be used for [caching](https://github.com/stellar-amenities/assistants/issues/51))
 * Minio for all the files
 * Docker